o3de/o3de-multiplayersample/MPSGameLift/Documentation/GameLift.md

 ---
 **NOTE**

-The `--package-gamelauncher` commandline option can be added to also also package the game client.
+The `--package-gamelauncher` command line option can be added to also package the game client.
 A folder named "MultiplayerSampleGamePackage" containing the game launcher will be created inside of the current working directory.

 ---